Cloud Vulnerability DB

 A community-led vulnerabilities database

-The Pz-LinkCard WordPress plugin before version 2.5.7 contains a Server-Side Request Forgery (SSRF) vulnerability identified as CVE-2025-8594.
-The vulnerability was discovered on September 23, 2025, by security researcher Dmitrii Ignatyev.
-This security flaw affects users with roles as low as Contributor, who can exploit the plugin's failure to validate parameters before making requests (WPScan).
+The Pz-LinkCard WordPress plugin (versions before 2.5.7) contains a Server-Side Request Forgery (SSRF) vulnerability identified as CVE-2025-8594.
+The vulnerability was discovered on September 23, 2025, and stems from the plugin's failure to validate a parameter before making requests, allowing users with Contributor-level privileges or higher to perform SSRF attacks (WPScan, NVD).

 Source: This report was generated using AI